 - If you are single, take your time to make sure you are ready for marriage and that you and your partner take marriage very seriously for life.
 Hebrews 13:4

-- Don’t say I do, if you mean I hope so, yes, of course in time people do change, and sometimes for the worst, but that is when real love needs to apply.
+- Don’t say I do.
+If you mean, I hope so, yes, of course, people do change, and sometimes for the worst, but that is when real love needs to apply.

 - There are situations of abandonment, unfaithfulness that come into play, but that still doesn’t mean one is obligated to divorce their partner, but it is an option.

 - If you are married, treat your spouse the way you did when dating, and don’t take your spouse for granted.
 If you do not work at your marriage, it opens a door for Satan to do damage.

 - Marriage is a two-way street, and there are times when a partner does not care any longer to work on the marriage.
 God permitted divorce “Because of the hardness of their hearts.”
 People need to be willing to work through the hard times and find healing from divorce.

 - The pain and scars may fade over time, but they will always be there to some degree deep down inside.
 Divorce is not something to jump into out of anger or hurt.
 It would help if you made an effort to learn how to heal from divorce or have even more problems on your hands.